-The infrastructure that will be set in place for the ILC at either the 250 or the 500 GeV center of mass provides a unique resource for future experiments after the presently proposed ILC program that can leverage this investment.
+The infrastructure that will be put in place for the ILC at either the 250 or the 500 GeV center of mass energies provides a unique resource for future experiments after the currently proposed ILC program has been completed.
+This statement of course applies to superconducting accelerators, but is also true for normal conducting accelerators that could follow the ILC.
 The ILC civil construction represents a significant investment with tunnels, electrical power distribution, cryogenic systems, etc., that could be re-utilized with modifications for future experiments.
-The particle sources could also potentially be re-utilized depending on the specific details of the electron and positron bunch structure that is required.
+The particle sources could also potentially be re-utilized depending on the details of the electron and positron bunch structures required.
 An advanced accelerator technology could also largely re-utilize parts of the accelerator infrastructure, including the damping rings and elements of the beam delivery system.
 Given the time required for construction and data collection for the ILC, novel technologies presently under investigation that could be developed into collider concepts will be able to make significant technical progress.

 Having discussed in some detail the options for advanced superconducting RF acceleration, we now turn to options based on normal conducting acceleration.
-In this section, we will discuss possible upgrades of the ILC infrastructure based on conventional RF distribution in novel structures based either on copper cavities or more advanced materials.
-An example of the approach using copper is the Cool Copper Collider (C3), for which the concept and proposed R&D program have been presented in [645].
-We will use this as an example to explain this option for ILC before presenting ideas about more advanced, higher-gradient, possibilities.
+In this section, we will discuss possible upgrades of the ILC infrastructure based on two-beam acceleration as studied for CLIC and described in [491], and also on conventional RF distribution in novel structures based either on copper cavities or more advanced materials.
+An example of the latter approach using copper is the Cool Copper Collider (C3), for which the concept and the proposed R&D program have been presented in [675].
+We will explain both of these concepts as potential examples for reusing the ILC infrastructure, before presenting ideas about more advanced possibilities with even higher gradients.